dinfuehr/dinfuehr-hugo/content/blog/zgc.md

 The forwarding table is basically a hash map that stores the address an object has been relocated to (if the object has already been relocated).

 The advantage with ZGC's approach is that we only need to allocate space for the forwarding pointer for pages in the relocation set.
-Shenandoah in comparison stores the forwarding pointer in the object itself for each and every object, which has a certain memory usage overhead.
+Shenandoah in comparison stores the forwarding pointer in the object itself for each and every object, which has some memory overhead.

 The GC threads walk over the live objects in the relocation set and relocate all those objects that haven't been relocated yet.
 It could even happen that an application thread and a GC thread try to relocate the same object at the same time, in this case the first thread to relocate the object wins.